fhalab/evSeq/README.md

         chmod +x ssSeqGuiLauncher.command

 3. Now you should be able to launch `ssSeqGuiClick.command` with a double-click!

+### Open GUI with Command Line
+Begin by opening a terminal window.
+If ssSeq was added to your PATH and ssSeqGuiLauncher.py made executable (see [PATH Variable Setup](#PATH-Variable-Setup)), then the GUI can be opened by typing

+        ssSeqGuiLauncher.py

+If ssSeq was not added to your PATH and is not executable, then you can activate the GUI by first navigating to the ssSeq git repo folder (installed above) through command line and explicitly invoking Python as below

+        cd ssSEQ_LOCATION
+        python ssSeqGuiLauncher

 ## Running ssSeq with the GUI
 Once the GUI is launched it should look like the below: